excelle08/Xiaoyu/README.md

 - Data:

-    * `photos` - The array of photos URL.
+    * `photos` - The array of JSON object string which contain photos URL and description message.
 No more than 8 pictures.
+    * `title` - The name/title of the wall.

 - Returned data: The Wall object